 The obvious downside here is that the post also suggested that the new console will be a TV-only system aimed primarily at users who are in the market for a more traditional console experience.
 Considering that some Switch gamers spend the majority of their time in handheld mode, this seems somewhat unlikely.

 What we want from the Nintendo Switch Pro

-Should the Nintendo Switch Pro finally make its way to stores this year, we have some high expectations.
-Here are the features we’d love to see make their way to the premium console:
+If Nintendo were to make a Switch Pro then here are the features we’d love to see make their way to the premium console.